Frequently Asked Questions.

 I recommend you contact your local member of parliament for both federal and state to see what they are doing in your area with regards to funding and if your area is suitable for a tower under the mobile blackspot program.

 No!
-OzTowers is for informational purposes only and is not responsible for Tower deployment.
+OzTowers is for informational purposes only and is not responsible for tower deployment.
+I do however have a bridge for sale if that is of interest, very well used on a major freeway.